Integral period relations and congruences: The formalism of the congruence modules

 The claim then follows from the multiplicativity of Fitting ideals.

 \begin{cor} We have the divisibility

 If moreover $T$ and $T'$ are Gorenstein and if $\theta$ is surjective (Hida's formalism), then we have

 \end{cor} \begin{proof} We apply the previous lemma for $M=T'$ and notice that $\eta_\lb(M_T)\supset \eta_\lb$ from \eqref{div-C0}.
 Let's now prove the second assertion which was also proved by Hida in a slightly different way (\cite[Theorem 6.6]{H88} or \cite[Section 8.3]{HT17}).
-From the short exact sequence
+We consider the following short exact sequence

 By applying the functor $\Hom (\cdot,\cO)$, we get by using the Gorenstein-ness of $T'$ and $T$, the short exact sequence of $T'$-modules

 Observe that $M_T=T^\prime\cap T_K=\{x\in T^\prime; xT_K^\sharp=0\}$.
 Hence, if we let $\xi\colon T^\prime\cong\Hom_{\cO}(T^\prime,\cO)$, we have